Western Reserve Land Conservancy’s Jim Rokakis honored with Cleveland Foundation’s Homer C. Wadsworth Award

 Rokakis has received numerous local, state and national awards, including being named “County Leader of the Year” by American City & County Magazine in 2007.
 He earned his undergraduate degree at Oberlin College and his Juris Doctorate degree from Cleveland-Marshall College of Law.

 Homer C. Wadsworth was executive director of the Cleveland Foundation from 1974 to 1983.
 He was known as a man of creativity, courage, commitment and innovation.
 Prior to his death in 1994, Wadsworth’s friends and family established the Homer C. Wadsworth Award to identify and honor those in the community who best reflect those qualities.
-Recent past recipients have included: Vickie Eaton Johnson, who was then director of Fairfax Renaissance Development Corporation; Art Falco, president and CEO of Playhouse Square; Steven Standley, chief administrative officer of University Hospitals of Cleveland; and John Zitzner, president of Friends of Breakthrough Schools.
+Recent past recipients have included: Vickie Eaton Johnson, who was then director of Fairfax Renaissance Development Corporation; Art Falco, president and CEO of Playhouse Square; and Steven Standley, chief administrative officer of University Hospitals of Cleveland.

 Established in 1914, the Cleveland Foundation is the world’s first community foundation and one of the largest today, with assets of $2.1 billion and 2015 grants of $95 million.
 Through the generosity of donors, the foundation improves the lives of residents of Cuyahoga, Lake and Geauga counties by building community endowment, addressing needs through grantmaking, and providing leadership on vital issues.
 The foundation tackles the community’s priority areas – education and youth development, neighborhoods, health and human services, arts and culture, economic development and purposeful aging – and responds to the community’s needs.